Material Selection

 CTA

 If you are comparing grades for a coastal or industrial project, send your environment, dimensions, quantity and destination to FX Stainless Steel on WhatsApp or request a professional quote.
-We can help you review whether 304 or 316 is the better fit before you place the order.
+You can also review 304/304L stainless steel bar and 316/316L stainless steel bar before confirming the grade path.

 Back to Insights